azurecitadel/azurecitadel.github.io/data-ai/azure-search-integration.md

 - Allowing users to query the search from the site, i.e. creating the frontend

 # Solution Components
-The solution consists of five main elements:
+The solution consists of four main elements:
-- Jekyll plugin which outputs JSON
+- Jekyll page (Liquid template) that outputs site as JSON
-- Azure Pipeline for automation of re-indexing
+- Azure Pipeline for pushing data into Azure Search index
 - Azure Search service
 - Search page 'client' written in jQuery & HTML5